 Images are responsible for anywhere between 75-90% of an ad’s performance on Facebook.

 When done correctly, you literally don’t even need words

 Try using a platform like Canva to create high-quality images for Facebook Ads.

 Canva has a “Facebook Ad” template that you can use to create ads in the right size for Facebook.
 They even have image templates to browse through and quickly spin up a few options to start with.

-If you need some inspiration, head to the Ads Gallery here on AdEspresso to see what images and creative have worked for advertisers on Facebook!
+If you need some inspiration, head to our selection of Facebook Ads Examples to see what images and creative have worked for advertisers on Facebook!

 3 Strategies to Use Facebook and Google Ads Together

-Now that you know how both Facebook and Google Ads work, let’s explore some ideas on how you can use them together.
+Now that you know how both Facebook and Google Ads work, let’s explore some ideas for using them together.